Somatic Archetypes

 Somatic Invitations

-Replace “motivation” with “allowing.”
+Replace “motivation” with “permission.”

-Let the breath find you.
+Let the breath find you before you try to find it.

 Next Step